ucsd-cse30-f17/syllabus/grading/README.md

 ## Reading/lecture Review Quizzes

-There will be 1-2 reading and review quizzes per week, done online.
+There will be 1-3 reading and review quizzes per week, done online.
 These are primarily to get you to engage with and reflect on lectures and readings.
 They also give you a set of questions that are useful to study for later exams.
+You get full credit for each quiz where you get at least half the questions right.

 Not all lectures will have readings assigned, but many will.